Luck032/CardioPRINT-biometric-identification-with-machine-learning/README.md

 ## Funding
 NM acknowledges the support from Grant No. 451–03–47/ 2023–01/200103 funded by the Ministry of Science, Technological Development and Innovation of the Republic of Serbia.
 LBL and GK acknowledge the support from Grant No. 451-03-47/2023-01/200163 funded by the Ministry of Science, Technological Development and Innovation of the Republic of Serbia.

-## How to cite this repository?
+## How to Cite this Repository?
 If you find provided code and signals useful for your own research and teaching class, please cite the following references:
 1) Tanasković, I., Lazarević, L. B., Knežević, G., Milosavljević, N., Dubljević, O., Bjegojević, B., & Miljković, N. (2023).
-CardioPRINT-based biometric identification with machine learning (Version 1.0) [Computer software]. https://github.com/Luck032/CardioPRINT-biometric-identification-with-machine-learning
+CardioPRINT-based Biometric Identification with Machine Learning (Version 1.0) [Computer software]. https://github.com/Luck032/CardioPRINT-based-biometric-identification-with-machine-learning
 2) Tanasković, I., Lazarević, L. B., Knežević, G., Milosavljević, N., Dubljević, O., Bjegojević, B., & Miljković, N.(2023).
-CardioPRINT: Biometric identification based on the individual characteristics derived from cardiogram.
+CardioPRINT: Biometric Identification Based on the Individual Characteristics Derived from Cardiogram.
 PsyArXiv preprint.
-3) Bjegojević B, Milosavljević N, Dubljević O, Purić D, Knežević G. In pursuit of objectivity: Physiological measures as a means of emotion induction procedure validation.
+3) Bjegojević B, Milosavljević N, Dubljević O, Purić D, Knežević G. In pursuit of objectivity: Physiological Measures as a Means of Emotion Induction Procedure Validation.
 Empirical Studies in Psychology 2020:17.
 4) Tanasković, I., Lazarević, L. B., Knežević, G., Milosavljević, N., Dubljević, O., Bjegojević, B., & Miljković, N. (2023).
-Dataset for CardioPRINT-based biometric identification [Dataset].
+Dataset for CardioPRINT-based Biometric Identification [Dataset].